Home

 Hypertrophic and keloid scars

-Keloid scars and hypertrophic scars appear as raised lesions of scar tissue that is a result of an overgrowth of fibrous tissue.
+Keloid scars and hypertrophic scars appear as raised lesions of scar tissue that are a result of an overgrowth of fibrous tissue.

 Most commonly located on the chest, back and shoulders (where the skin is thicker), these types of acne scars tend to form on those whose skin is predisposed to hypertrophic scars or keloid scars.